Middle Osborn Island

 Middle Osborn Island is an island off the coast of the Kimberley region in Western Australia.

 Located on the western side of Admiralty Gulf and a part of the Bonaparte Archipelago, the island encompasses an area of 2361 ha.
 It is part of the Osborn Island group, which includes South West Osborn, Borda, Carlia, Steep Head and Kidney Island as well as West, North and Centre Rock.

 The island is a volcanic plug.

 The traditional owners of the area are the Uunguu peoples of the Wunambal language group, whose name for the island is Ngurraali.

 The group was named in 1891 by Phillip Parker King after John Osborn, one of the Lords of the Admiralty.

 The air-breathing land snails, Kimberleymelon tealei and Carinotrachia admirale are both endemic to the island.

 In 2008 a boat carrying refugees that had travelled via Indonesia arrived at the island.
-The then immigration minister, Chris Bowen was attacked by the opposition over his "porous border protection policies".
+The immigration minister, Chris Bowen, was attacked by the opposition over his "porous border protection policies".
 Another boat arrived in 2010 with only two passengers and one crew on board.